 Against this backdrop, how can real progress be made to reduce depleting finite resources?
 How can we measure the rate of resource depletion without knowing the impact on non-renewables?
 A systemic holistic framework and platform like the THRIVE Sustainable Performance Scorecard (SPS) make it viable.
 The THRIVE Framework is a trans-disciplinary, holistic model, used to analyse sustainability-related issues, Sustainable Development Goals, and explore sustainable solutions.

 The THRIVE project aspires to evince a “thrivable” zone using a Ciambella Chart and a systemic holistic model, which includes 12 Foundational Focus Factors.
 The Ciambella Chart outlines the minimum, known as the social floor, and the maximum, known as the environmental ceiling.
-The social floor reveals the minimal requirement for present communities in developed nations.
+The social floor reveals the minimal requirement for communities.
 The environmental ceiling marks the upper limit of environmental harm allowed before it becomes unsustainable.